Choice Theory in the Classroom: Where Every Student Can Succeed

 Upon Course Completion:

-- We have partnered with regionally-accredited universities to provide graduate-level university credits for our courses.
+- We have partnered with regionally-accredited universities to provide graduate-level professional development credits for our courses.
 All courses taken for graduate credit receive both a Certificate of Completion and a University Transcript for your records.
-Their fees are $50-$55 per credit depending upon the university.
+Their fees are $55 per credit.

 - Upon completion of your course, email email@example.com to let us know you want university credits and which university you have selected for those credits from our list of regionally-accredited university partners.
 See University Partners tab.